Craig444444444/ephemeral-mind-gem/README.md

 **Important Requirement:**
 -   **Google Gemini API Key:** To run any implementation of this system, users **must provide their own Google Gemini API key**.
 This key is not included in this repository and must be obtained directly from Google.

 *Note: The core implementation code is private.
-This repository contains the research paper and documentation.*
+This repository contains the research paper and documentation.
+The link to EMG is in the documentation.*

 ## 🔬 Key Demonstrations